 To get the best possible experience using our website we recommend that you upgrade to a newer version or other web browser.
 IE8 and lower is no longer supported.
 A list of the most popular web browsers can be found below.
 Click on the links to get to the download page.

-These are the four guiding principles that determine our curriculum.
+These are the four guiding principles that sit at the heart of our Kaurilands School curriculum.
 They determine “how” and “what” we teach.
-The way in which these Curriculum Principles fit within individual curriculum areas are further unpacked in each Curriculum Overview section.

 Giving students the power to act and have ownership of their learning.
 Each learning space and the school grounds themselves belong not to teachers but to all, equally.